kz26/PyExcelerate/README.md

 `16jBgGqW6x945545a8nso4bhhDrqmZCQZq` Kevin Zhang

 ## Description
-PyExcelerate is a Python 2/3 library for writing Excel-compatible XLSX spreadsheet files, with an emphasis on speed.
+PyExcelerate is a Python for writing Excel-compatible XLSX spreadsheet files, with an emphasis on speed.

 ### Benchmarks